Angel's Law

 On March 23rd, Senator Patrick McMath brought Angel’s Law (SB 32) to the Louisiana State Senate floor.
 The bill passed unanimously with 35 yays, 0 nays, and now has 33 co-authors.

-Now, Angel’s Law moves to the House Health and Welfare Committee.
+Now, Angel’s Law moves to the House Health and Welfare Committee on Tuesday, April 28th.

 We need your help.